The Dakota Access Pipeline being installed between farms near New Salem, North Dakota

 From the fossil energy market perspective, it is more than a little odd that Russian President Vladimir Putin chose to embark on his murderous rampage through Ukraine at this time.
 After all, Russia’s hold on the European gas market seemed stronger than ever with U.S. President Joe Biden in office.

 If Biden’s climate policies succeed in curtailing U.S. gas production, and if activists continue to block new pipelines and other gas infrastructure in the U.S., domestic gas producers will see their European opportunities shrink, leaving the field clear for Russia for years to come.

 In addition, just before Putin launched his invasion, the Federal Energy Regulatory Commission proposed new rules that will make it more difficult to build new gas pipelines in the U.S.

 Instead of continuing to dominate the European energy market, in a few weeks’ time Russia has created the conditions for losing that market entirely.
-Russian oil and gas have been exempted from international sanctions so far, but policymakers are beginning to consider taking that step as atrocities mount.
+Russian oil and gas have been exempted from international sanctions so far, but policymakers and the private sector are beginning to consider taking that step as atrocities mount.

 That has provided oil and gas stakeholders in the U.S. with a golden opportunity to advocate for increasing domestic production and expanding exports.

 On March 15, for example, the industry-friendly organization GAIN cited a public opinion survey that indicates support for a ban on importing Russian oil and gas — and support for the Dakota Access Pipeline, too.

 “Perhaps the best example of domestic energy operation is the Dakota Access Pipeline, which has transported about 570,000 barrels of crude oil daily for more than the past four years,” GAIN explained.
 “The poll found Americans support the continued use of the pipeline by a 5 to 1 margin.”